tari-project/tari/README.md

     Finished release [optimized] target(s) in 12m 24s
 ```

-#### Run

-The executable is currently inside your `target/release` folder.
-You can run it from that folder if you like, but you'll
-more likely want to copy it somewhere more convenient.
-You can simply run

-    cargo install -p tari_base_node

-and cargo will copy the executable into `~/.cargo/bin`.
-This folder was added to your path in a previous step, so it
+Alternatively, cargo can build and install the executable into `~/.cargo/bin`, so it will be executable from anywhere
-will be executable from anywhere on your system.
+on your system.

-Alternatively, you can run the node from your source folder with the command

-    cargo run -p tari_base_node
+    cargo install tari_base_node

 ### Building from source (Windows 10)